 Chopped Vegetables

 Chop your onions.
-I pulse mine in a food processor but you can cut by hand if tears don’t bother you.
+I pulse mine in a food processor but once again be easy.
+Don’t liquify the onions.
+You can cut by hand if tears in your eyes doesn’t bother you.
 I used a red onion for just a hint of color.
 But most of the color faded so it wasn’t as pretty as I thought it would be.
 Any onion works.

 A note about vinegar.
 I used apple cider vinegar in mine.
 You can easily substitute white vinegar.
 The flavor will vary slightly.
 The vinegar must be a 5% acidity.
 This is pretty standard vinegar that you buy at the grocery store.
 Check the bottle for the acidity level.
 Don’t substitute homemade or flavored vinegars.
 Standard white or apple cider vinegar is what you need.